NVIDIA/aistore/transport/README.md

 ## Overview

-Package transport provides streaming object-based transport over HTTP for massive intra-DFC and DFC-to-DFC data transfers.
+Package transport provides streaming object-based transport over HTTP for massive intra-AIS and AIS-to-AIS data transfers.
 This transport layer can be utilized for cluster-wide rebalancing, replication (of any kind), distributed merge-sort operation, and more.

 A **stream** (or, more exactly, a `transport.Stream`) asynchronously transfers **objects** between two HTTP endpoints.